AER2436/choice-medical-site/content/Wheelchairs/Cushion Upgrades/Free Cushion Upgrades.md

 - [ ] Free upgrade item listed in Sales Order
 - [ ] “Free upgrade from [HCPCS code]” in item note
+- [ ] Free item has insurance removed and Charge/Allowable "zero'd out"
 - [ ] GL modifier added to medically necessary cushion line
 - [ ] Claim narrative entered
 - [ ] KU used only if base is CRT MWC or Group 3 PWC